agrosjs/agrosjs.github.io/docs/introduction.md

 ## Motivation

-Web front-end frameworks (such as React.js, Vue.js and so on) has greatly helped developers build fast and responsive web applications, while its simplicity has also allowed it to accumulate a large number of users in a short period of time, and some large websites have started to be built entirely using them.
+Web front-end frameworks (such as React.js, Vue.js and so on) has greatly helped developers build fast and responsive web applications, while their simplicity has also allowed it to accumulate a large number of users in a short period of time, and some large websites have started to be built entirely using them.
 All of this speaks volumes about the success of them.
 However, there are a number of architectural problems with building large web applications using front-end frameworks that add up to additional and increasingly large expenses for maintaining and iterating on the project, and Agros was created to solve these problems.

 Inspired by [Angular](https://angular.io) and [Nest.js](https://nestjs.com/) and based on multiple platforms support, Agros provides an out-of-the-box experience to help developers create highly available, highly maintainable, stable, and low-coupling web applications.